Identification of Information Structures in Bayesian Games: Introduction

-Second, we show that by restricting attention to the canonical class, the econometrician can identify the relevant parameters of an information structure up to some qualifications.
-Specifically, any canonical information structure is parameterized by two functions, one representing the exposure of each agent's signal to the state and the other representing the correlations among idiosyncratic noise terms.
-Theorem \ref{thm_id} shows that these two functions are uniquely pinned down by an equilibrium outcome distribution up to absolute values.
-In other words, the econometrician can learn the magnitude of correlations, while the sign might remain ambiguous.
-Despite this limitation, however, our result implies that the accuracy of each agent's signal about the state can be uniquely identified, as measured by how much observing the signal reduces the state variance.
-Moreover, Theorem \ref{thm_id_var} generalizes this observation and shows that the unique identification is possible for any higher-order uncertainty; for instance, we can identify the amount of second-order uncertainty by measuring it as the residual variance of some agent's best estimate of the state conditional on other agent's private signal.
-Robustness is an important feature of our identification results.
-Theorems \ref{thm_id} and \ref{thm_id_var} do not assume any prior knowledge of the econometrician about the underlying payoff structure.
+Second, we show that, by restricting attention to the canonical class, the econometrician can fully identify the relevant parameters of an information structure.
+Specifically, any canonical information structure is parameterized by two functions, one representing the exposure of each agent's signal to the state and the other governing correlations among noise terms.
+Theorem~\ref{thm_id} shows that these functions are uniquely determined from observables, under a minimal condition on action variability.
+Our identification approach takes the form of a reduced-form regression.
+The canonical representation allows us to separate the variation in each agent's action attributed to changes in the state from the residual variation attributed to orthogonal noise, and the parameters of interest are recovered from the corresponding coefficients.
+A key feature of this reduced-form approach is that these objects are recovered directly from the observed action distribution, and thus Theorem~\ref{thm_id} requires no prior knowledge of the underlying payoff structure.